michael2012z/BitBible/markdown/KJV/files/Exod.md

 46. In one house shall it be eaten; thou shalt not carry forth ought of the flesh abroad out of the house; neither shall ye break a bone thereof.

-47. All the congregation of Israel shall keep it.keep…: Heb. do it
+47. All the congregation of Israel shall keep it.

 48. And when a stranger shall sojourn with thee, and will keep the passover to the Lord, let all his males be circumcised, and then let him come near and keep it; and he shall be as one that is born in the land: for no uncircumcised person shall eat thereof.